A Cascaded Random Access Quantum Memory: Benchmarking Random Access Quantum Memory

-After demonstrating single-mode memory performance, we extend our analysis to RAQM performance.
-An ideal RAQM should have high-fidelity random read/write operations with minimal disturbance to other stored states.
-In our system, the random read/write is the buffer-storage swap.
-To efficiently evaluate RAQM performance, we perform multiplexed RAM RB by applying memory gates cyclically across the storage modes (See Fig.~\ref{fig:figure3}(a)).
-We vary our RAQM size and show that our memory is below the memory error correction threshold~\cite{PhysRevLett.109.160503, PhysRevA.90.032326, Criger2018multipathsummation, Kuo2022}.

-We first perform the multiplexed RAM RB to measure the random read/write fidelity.
-Fig.~\ref{fig:figure3}(a) shows the corresponding circuits.
-We sequentially perform RB gates on each storage mode.
+Having characterized the individual memory modes, we now evaluate the system’s performance as a random-access quantum memory (RAQM).
+An ideal RAQM enables high-fidelity read and write operations—implemented in our device as controlled buffer–storage swaps—on any selected mode while minimally disturbing all others.
+We benchmark these memory access operations across the full RAQM and discuss their implications for scalability.

+To assess RAQM performance, we perform multiplexed RB across all memory modes, as shown in Fig.~\ref{fig:figure3}(a).
+The benchmarking sequence consists of the cyclic application of memory access gates, where full memory access consists of a buffer-storage swap (read), a buffer gate $G_j^n$, and a storage-buffer swap (write).
 Each storage mode tracks its respective RB gate sequence during this multiplexing process.
-Each storage gate is highlighted in a box, which contains a buffer-storage swap (read), a buffer gate $G_j^n$ (address), and a storage-buffer swap (write).
 For smaller RAQM sizes, RB gates are applied cyclically to the corresponding subsystem.

-The measured random read fidelity for a size-7 RAQM is shown in Fig.~\ref{fig:figure3}(b).
-For each mode $S_i$, the depolarization parameter $P_{S_i}$ is extracted by fitting the process fidelity after different RAQM cycles.
-For a given mode \(S_i\), a single cycle in a size-7 memory consists of 14 gates: two gates (read and write) are performed on $S_i$, while the other 12 gates are performed on the other storage modes.
-The latter are effectively identity gates on $S_i$.
-However, due to decoherence and modes' cross-Kerrs, these identity gates have nonzero infidelities. $S_i$'s random read fidelity $\bar{F}_{BS_i}$ is

-Here, we isolate the buffer mode's control fidelity, with its depolarization parameter defined as $P_B$. $P_B$ is measured independently using single-mode RB on the buffer, involving only $G_i^n$.
-The factor $2/3$ comes from the fact that $3$ levels are used in the RAQM controlling transmon~\cite{PhysRevA.77.012307}.
-The measured $S_i$'s random read fidelity $\bar{F}_{BS_i}$ ranges between $(98.74\%\pm0.04\%)$ and $(98.89\%\pm0.05\%)$.
-Overall, any read/write operations on a size-7 RAQM imparts an error \(\sim 1.2 \%\) on each mode.
+For a size-7 RAQM, one memory cycle consists of 14 gates: two (read and write) applied on a selected storage mode $S_i$, and 12 applied to other storage modes.
+Ideally, the latter are effectively identity gates on \(S_i\).
+However, due to decoherence and modes' cross-Kerrs, these identity gates have nonzero infidelities.
+From the RAQM RB data, we derive the random read fidelity $\bar{F}_{BS_i}$, which quantifies the average error per gate (Supplementary Section IX).
+As shown in Fig.~\ref{fig:figure3}(b), the measured fidelity $\bar{F}_{BS_i}$ for \(S_i\) ranges between $(98.74\%\pm0.04\%)$ and $(98.89\%\pm0.05\%)$.
+Overall, any read/write operation on a size-7 RAQM imparts an error \(\sim 1.2 \%\) on each mode.